-- (1) The decrease is primarily due to rent concessions negotiated with our tenants due to the impact of the Coronavirus pandemic, which resulted in reduced rent due to the conversion of fixed rental payments to rental payments based on a percentage of the tenant's revenues. - (2) The increase is primarily due to the impact of the strengthening of the euro, British pound and Polish zloty against the U.S. dollar, during the three months ended March 31, 2021 compared with the same period in 2020. - (3) The decrease is primarily due to the closing of one of our student housing properties in August 2020 for renovation and replacement of certain building safety equipment systems, as well as rent refunds granted to our student housing tenants resulting from school closures in response to the Coronavirus pandemic.
+- (1) The increase is primarily due to rent concessions negotiated with our tenants in 2020 as a result of the Coronavirus pandemic during 2020, which resulted in forgiven rental payments granted in 2020 and reduced rent due to the conversion of fixed rental payments to rental payments based on a percentage of the tenant's revenues.
+Consumer traffic at these properties has improved to pre-pandemic levels in recent months.
+We have not granted significant additional rent relief during the three months ended June 30, 2021. - (2) The increase is primarily due to the additional building acquisitions at ABC Westland as well as the impact of the strengthening of the Euro, British pound and Polish zloty against the U.S. dollar, during the three months ended June 30, 2021 compared with the same period in 2020.

-The following table presents the property expenses of each reportable segment for the three months ended March 31, 2021, as compared to the three months ended March 31, 2020.
-Generally, property expenses increased by 18% primarily as a result of six additional property acquisitions made between March 31, 2020 and March 31, 2021 as offset by the dispositions of three properties during 2020.
-Property expenses of our same-store properties also increased by 9%.
+The following table presents the property expenses of each reportable segment for the three months ended June 30, 2021, as compared to the three months ended June 30, 2020.
+Generally, property expenses increased as a result of eight additional property acquisitions made between June 30, 2020 and June 30, 2021.
+Property expenses of our same-store properties also increased.
 See below for additional explanations of notable changes in same-store property expenses.
 All amounts are in thousands, except for percentages.